Finnish volunteers in the Waffen-SS: Dissolution

 The battalion took leave in Ruhpolding, and on 1 June 1943 returned to Hanko, Finland, where a parade was held.
 On 2 June, the men celebrated at Tampere, and were given one-month's leave.
 Germany's original plan was for the Finns to continue their service in the SS by renewing their service agreements.
 However, on 27 June, Mannerheim proposed to Finnish leaders that the SS battalion be dissolved.
 They accepted the proposal because of changing opinions of Germany.
 Hitler approved it on 4 July.
 On 11 July 1943, the battalion celebrated at Hanko and joined the Finnish Defence Forces.

-The Finnish volunteers were regarded with the same admiration given to those who had fought in the Continuation War.
-Following the war, many Finnish Waffen-SS volunteers were portrayed as Nazis.
+Following the war, many Finnish Waffen-SS volunteers faced changes in attitudes towards Nazi Germany and consequent questions with regards to their participation in the Nazi armed forces.
 In 1945, communists Eino Pekkala and Hertta Kuusinen introduced the subject of the SS volunteers in the Finnish parliament, starting a campaign against them.
 From 1946 to 1948, Valpo, the Finnish State Police, arrested and released more than half of the volunteers.
 Many former SS volunteers were forced to resign from the army and police.